bndtools/bnd/docs/_instructions/exportreport.md

 summary: Configure a list of reports to be exported.
 ---

 The purpose of the `-exportreport` instruction is to configure a list of reports of the current state of the workspace and/or its projects, which can then be exported by the build tool.
 The primary usage is to automate the documentation of projects.

-Based on this instruction, a tool can aggregate data from a source (a specific project or the entire workspace) and export them into one file (`XML` or `JSON`).
-The resulting files can then be used by any external programs (such as *Jekyll* to generate a static site) or a template file can be specified to transform the data before they are written (to generate a *readme* file for example).
+An introduction to this feature can be found [here](../chapters/395-generating-documentation.html).

 *See [-exportreport](../commands/exportreport.html) command documentation to export the reports.*